 The sheets containing #REF cells are listed in a new window ‘Profile errors’ in your browser.
 Normally the root to errors will be in the input area for profiles.
 To continue, you must undo the entry that provoked the error.

-New check to avoid non-numeric input in the profile area.
+Check to avoid non-numeric input in the profile area.
 A new window ‘Profile errors’ will open in your browser with cell references to this input.
 The main purpose is to have an easy access to “invisible” input.
 These cells must be edited (delete information or insert 0).

 New check to avoid errors in the summation of Profil_Total.
 The sequence of profile sheets must be ascending and unbroken.
 The solution to this error message is to move sheets unintentionally placed within this range.

 After 1 October, a warning will show up if there are unresolved consistency checks when closing the file.
 This is meant as a reminder that this must be addressed prior to submission of the file.
-Check the reason for the error message, and do one of the following: Update the reporting or give an explanation why this is correct.
+Check the reason for the error message and do one of the following: Update the reporting or give an explanation why this is correct.
 The Control Area is located below the input area for profiles (cell area H118:U153) in each profile sheet.